Dec 11, 2017

 And thus began a forty-year legacy.

 1995 rolled around and I was in the fifth grade.
-One Friday in September, a childhood chum named Barry and I were swapping weekend plans on the bus ride home.
+One Friday in September, a childhood chum named Barry and I were casually swapping weekend plans on the bus ride home.

 “My sister’s taking me to see Halloween 6 tonight,” Barry said casually.